AlfonsoG-dev/gestorPassword/README.md

 >- if using the powershell script
 >>- Extraction of the jar file dependencies
-1. download the *java-mysql-eje* proyect inside the lib folder of the proyect
+1. download the *java-mysql-eje* project inside the lib folder of the project
-2. inside java-musql-eje proyect create a jar file
+2. inside java-musql-eje project create a jar file
 3. create a folder with the name of *extractionFiles*
 4. in the extractionFiles folder create a folder with the name *java_mysql_eje*
 5. move the jar file to *extractionFiles/java_mysql_eje/* folder
 6. extract the content of the jar file using the *java -xf command*

->>- Compile the proyect
+>>- Compile the project
-1. using powershell create a *java-exe.ps1* file in the root of the proyect
+1. using powershell create a *java-exe.ps1* file in the root of the project
 2. create the script to compile and execute the program

 ``` powershell